Managing Thermal Expansion Alerts from Your Automatic Water Shutoff Valve

 What Next?

 Automatic water shutoff valves are designed to turn off the water automatically and may stay closed for a sustained amount of time to prevent costly water damage.
 When the valve is closed, thermal expansion may occur if there is no expansion tank or another reason for the increase in pressure detected.
-This often indicates the need for a thermal expansion tank on your water heater
+This often indicates the need for an expansion tank on your water heater (tank or tankless)

 Expansion tanks provide space for the expanding water, relieving pressure from the system.
-Installing one not only ensures the optimal performance of your shutoff valve but also protects your entire plumbing network.
+Installing one not only ensures the optimal performance of your shutoff valve but also protects your entire plumbing network from the dangerous and lasting effects described above.
 Our team of plumbing experts can help install an expansion tank, or find a solution to help keep the pressure in your plumbing system at a safe level.
 You can schedule service online or call us at (844) 823-2453.
 With Watchdog, you get enhanced alert support from our team (remote support, with access to your alerts) and save 10% plus more on any service visit.
 Learn more here or contact our team at solutions@beagleservices.com.

 While an expansion tank may be a simple solution for many plumbing systems, you find more tips and information on how to address thermal expansion alerts here in this related blog article: Understanding Thermal Expansion.